Burn (Deep Purple album): Music and lyrics

-"You Fool No One" was inspired by Paice's drumming pattern, initiating a compromised rhythm sequence.
-This is the only track Coverdale and Hughes sang together, to create an effect.
-After Paice took about four tries to create drumming stems in the studio, he dosed off entirely in sweat and angrily told the other members that they were apparently not able to keep up with the rhythm, threatening to walk out if this continued.
-According to Hughes, Paice's pattern was partially inspired by John Bonham from Led Zeppelin.
+"You Fool No One" was inspired by Paice's drumming pattern and is the only track on which Coverdale and Hughes sang together.
+Paice made repeated attempts to create drumming base track in the studio, and became angry with he others, claiming there were unable to keep up, and threatened to walk out.
+According to Hughes, Paice's pattern was partially inspired by John Bonham of Led Zeppelin.

-"What's Goin' On Here" starts off with a 28-bar verse, later 32-bar in the final verse, with Lord playing piano and Blackmore playing slide guitar in the chorus.
-Coverdale and Hughes again sang mostly in parts equally.
-According to Coverdale, he affirmed that the song was merely based from Jimi Hendrix's Highway Chile.
+"What's Goin' On Here" starts off with a 28-bar verse, becoming a 32-bar in the final verse, with Lord playing piano and Blackmore playing slide guitar in the chorus.
+Coverdale and Hughes again sang mostly equal parts.
+According to Coverdale, the song was based on Jimi Hendrix's "Highway Chile."

-"Mistreated" is a slow-rolling blues that Coverdale sings alone, and the longest track on the album.
-According to the 30th-anniversary booklet, the song was written by Blackmore a few years previously and considered for the Who Do We Think We Are album, but was scrapped until Coverdale wrote lyrics for it.
+"Mistreated" is a slow-rolling blues, sung by Coverdale alone, and the longest track on the album.
+According to the 30th-anniversary booklet, the song had been written by Blackmore a few years before and had been considered for the Who Do We Think We Are album, but was shelved until Coverdale wrote lyrics for it.

 During the studio recording for "Mistreated", most of the instrumental tracks were recorded from 11 p.m. to 7:30 a.m.
 When it was time for Coverdale to hear his own vocal parts after the first playback, he found it to be very mediocre which upset him, demanding it to be perfect for the next take.
 "It was so bad I just sat down and cried because I wanted it to be so good," Coverdale remembered the following night.
 The next night followed another session and Coverdale took a second try to attempt to get the perfect voice he wanted on the record.
 Coverdale admitted the pressure he was going through during the recording, although he was very timid at that time.
 Blackmore’s solo near the end of the song was at first layered heavily by Coverdale and Hughes’ chorus vocals, making it extremely hard to hear the solo.
 As a result, the stems that aided the vocals were deleted, which again upset Coverdale.
 Although Coverdale took the chorus vocals as nearly fantastic as it was, he admitted on Blackmore's argument that he can't have too many vocal recordings, otherwise it would disorient the guitar's sound.